clickingbuttons/polygon_io/README.md

 # polygon-io

 Rust [Polygon.io](https://polygon.io) client that verifies timestamps are in queried ranges and uses nanoseconds.
+Converts to EST for equities.
 Built on ureq and chrono.

 ## Endpoints